 Plenty of couples come back to me requiring extra copies of their wedding invitations because they’ve miscounted guest numbers, some have gone missing in the post, or they forgot a guest.
 Printing anything comes with fixed setup costs which, spread over the average set of invites doesn’t come to much.
 But if you’re only ordering 3 or 4, then those set up costs start to sting!

-On the other hand, it can be a really expensive mistake to order too many wedding invitations.
+On the other end of the scale, it can be a really expensive mistake to order too many wedding invitations.
 Remember that most of your guests will be in “couples”, i.e. if you are having 150 guests, you do not need 150 invitations.
 Chances are you’d more likely need closer to 90-100 invitations for that size of wedding.

-3. Overloading guests with too much information on the invite
+3. Overloading guests with too much information on the stationery

 Striking the balance between enough information and too much information is a tricky one to navigate.
 The more information you give your guests, the less likely they are to read it all.
 On the other hand, if you want to go for minimal information, be aware that some people will be really confused!
 For example, we were invited to a wedding where they’d actually arranged accommodation for us.
 But we had no idea because all we received was a postcard which said “Save the Date” (that turned out to be the actual invite…).